simp/simp-doc/docs/security_conop/Appendix_SCTM.rst

    * - AU-4
      - Audit Storage Capacity
      - Audit and Accountability
      - The audit partition is configured as a separation partition from the system files, reducing the likelihood of audit interfering with system operations.
-Implementaions can change this but it's highly discouraged.
+Implementations can change this but it's highly discouraged.
    * - AU-5
      - Response to Audit Processing Failures
      - Audit and Accountability
      - a.
-Implementation Specific. b.
+Implementation Specific.
+       b.
 The audit.conf file configures the system to log to syslog when disk space becomes low.
 If the disk becomes full, the audit daemon will be suspended, but the system will remain active.
 This is contrary to some industry guidance to put the system into single user mode when disk space becomes an issue.
 Implementations may wish to change the default behaviour at the risk of stopping the system from functioning.
    * - AU-5(1)
      - Response to Audit Processing Failures (Control Enhancement)
      - Audit and Accountability